SkylineCommunications/dataminer-docs/release-notes/General/General_Main_Release_10.3/General_Main_Release_10.3.0_new_features_2.md

 <!-- MR 10.3.0 - FR 10.2.12 -->

-When PDF files are uploaded via the Dashboards app (e.g. when a PDF report is generated), an error will now be thrown when the batch size exceeds 10 MiB or the total file size exceeds 1 GiB.
+When PDF files are uploaded via the WebAPI (e.g. when a PDF report is generated), an error will now be thrown when the batch size exceeds 10 MiB or the total file size exceeds 1 GiB.

 ### DMS Service & Resource Management